Glucosamine and Chondroitin

 skullcap contained in Move Free Advanced dietary supplement: two case reports and

 review of the literature.
-Pharmacotherapy 2010; 30: 750, 258e-262e.
-PubMed Citation.
-(Abstract only: 2 patients developed liver injury after taking "Move Free Advanced", a dietary supplement which contains glucosamine, chondroitin but also extracts of several herbs including Chinese skullcap which the authors suggested was the responsible agent).
+Pharmacotherapy 2010; 30: 750, 258e-62e.
+PubMed Citation (Abstract only: 2 patients developed liver injury after taking "Move Free Advanced", a dietary supplement which contains glucosamine, chondroitin and also extracts of several herbs including Chinese skullcap, which the authors suggested was the responsible agent).

 Ebrahim V, Albeldawi M, Chiang DJ.
 Acute liver injury associated with